B i o g r a p h y

 art Yorùbá musical forms such as the Yorùbá folk opera with Akin Eúbà, he proceeded to Ìrágbìjí, Ọ̀sun State, Nigeria to study and record dùndún music - a Yorùbá instrumental genre.
 He applies the theoretical principles and instrumentation of dùndún music in his compositions.
 On a broader facet, Ayọ̀, who believes in both the traditional and the contemporary ‘experimental’ approaches to music within a postmodernist aesthetic, researches various African musical processes and resources for use within his compositional language.

-Olúrántí, who holds the General Musicianship Diploma from the Ecumenical School of Music, Ibadan, has won several awards and scholarships: Andrew Mellon Pre-Doctoral Fellowship (USA), St. Michael’s Organ scholarship (UK), Tafawa Balewa Scholarship (UK), Heather Award (for best interpretation of Bach’s keyboard work – Southampton), Michael James Music Trust Award (UK), Sidney Perry Award (UK), Brereton Memorial Fund grants (UK) etc. He was the winner of the 2009 Donald Sutherland Endowment Fund Composition Competition (USA).
+Olúrántí, who won the Morehouse College Sub-Sahara Africa Commission Award (USA), has also won several other awards and scholarships: Andrew Mellon Pre-Doctoral Fellowship (USA), St. Michael’s Organ scholarship (UK), Tafawa Balewa Scholarship (UK), Heather Award (for best interpretation of Bach’s keyboard work – Southampton), Michael James Music Trust Award (UK), Sidney Perry Award (UK), Brereton Memorial Fund grants (UK) etc. He was the winner of the 2009 Donald Sutherland Endowment Fund Composition Competition (USA).
 Living Faith Connections, RCCG, London (2010), the Ibadan Anglican Diocese (2002), Christ Apostolic Church, Yaba (2000), and the Blood of Jesus Apostolic Church, Ibadan (1998), have all presented Ayo with awards in recognition of his contribution to the growth of church music.

 With a background in the fields of Industrial & Production Engineering as well as Computer Hardware Technology, Olúrántí is the Lead Consultant for Altus Klass, a digital and pipe organ consulting firm.
 He also handles tonal design and organ voicing for Sanus Domino, the providers of Sanus digital organ.